 This week I accepted an invitation.
 Jeremy Goldstein, Founder and Creative Director of London Artists Projects was putting on an event called ‘The Truth to Power Cafe’ and inviting volunteer participants to make 5 minute speeches in response to the question ‘Who has power over you and what do you want to say to them?’ […]

 If we’re going to challenge the patriarchy we’re going to rock the whole world.

 This is about hope and unity.
 This is about love.
 This is about having ‘more in common’.
 This is about removing blame and always being kind.
 This is about building communities where no-one is the ‘other’.

 Our UK democracy (and it is a democracy, albeit a far from perfect one) has put the Tories into power for the next 5 years.
 My social media streams are still full of shock and anger, a massive sense of fear and hopelessness.
-Good people are asking why, how, and who is to blame, saying that they will […]
+Good people are asking why, how, and who is to blame, saying […]

-Artists and arts organisations like mine sometimes talk about our work as ‘socially engaged’ work – if arts are a tool for social and/or political change (which I think they can be) then we need to get to grips with how we do that.
+Artists and arts organizations like mine sometimes talk about our work as ‘socially engaged’ work – if arts are a tool for social and/or political change (which I think they can be) then we need to get to grips with how we do that.
 In the midst of my own grappling, I’ve found myself struggling […]

 I’m really thrilled we’ve got Arts Council England’s support to realise ’75 Dorothys’.
 I’ve been thinking and dreaming up adventurous plans to celebrate the 75th anniversary of the opening of the MGM classic ‘The Wizard of Oz’ for over a year, now, and this is a chance to make our first significant steps to achieving […]